mehmetcanyuney/mrm4006_graduationproject_mcyuney/README.md

 # GraduatingProject
-Smart Home Project With Voice Recognition
-Made by Mehmet Can Yüney
+Smart Home Automation Design Provided By Sound Control Made by Mehmet Can Yüney

 On Progress...